 I love to grow tomatoes.
 But one day I came out to my garden to find 5 of my Roma tomato plants eaten almost all the way to the ground.

-But after that, I knew it had to be done.
+But after the rabbits ate my tomato plants, I knew it had to be done.

-How to Tell if Rabbits Are Eating Your Plants
+How to Tell if Rabbits Are Eating Your Tomato Plants

 So how did I know it was a rabbit eating my tomatoes?